laviniaflorentina/Tutorials/README.md

 - Google Colab (New Notebook, Main Features, Runtime Environment, Download & Share the Notebook)
 - Jupyter Notebook (New Notebook, Main Features)

+### How to clone a GitHub Project to a server and run it from your IDE.
+What I cover:

+- How to clone a GitHub Project Repository to a server
+- How to syncronize the project from your local machine with the one on the server
+- How to run it from your IDE

 ### Python code structure.
 What I cover:

  - How a short program does it looks like?